-These beef and veggie noodle bowls are a great way to satisfy a take-out craving without picking up the phone or leaving the house!
+These beef noodle bowls are a great way to satisfy a take-out craving without picking up the phone or leaving the house!
 They’re packed with lots of veggies, tender beef, and noodles that are tossed in a savory sauce.

 Beef and Veggie Noodle Bowls